-We meet every Tuesday for meditation and discussion downstairs at the Harmony Centre in Owen Sound.
+We meet on Thursday evenings for meditation and discussion at the Harmony Centre in Owen Sound.
 Free meditation instruction is available.
+Limit of 12 people per session.

 Harmony Centre Owen Sound (Directions)